VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/effects/device-action/custom-value/_index.md

 It is used to generate data of specific types to test downstream modules in the application.
 This effect is not usually used for sequencing purposes.

 **Note:** When using the numerical **Data Type** values like *8 Bit Value* this effect should NOT be used on display elements that are patched to color filters.
 Instead the display element should be directly patched to a controller.
 This can be done in the **Setup Display** using the *Graphical View*.
 When the **Data Type** is configured to numerical values this effect does not create color data (intents) so a color filter will prevent the custom values from making it to the controller.
+Contact the Vixen team if you need help in this area.

 Previously this effect was used to control special features of DMX moving heads and other intelligent fixtures.